Bolivia national football team: History

 Bolivia debuted in international football in 1926, one year after the Bolivian Football Federation was founded, and joined FIFA that same year.
 As participants at the 1926 South American Championship in Chile, Bolivia played their first match against the hosts on 12 October 1926, and even ended up scoring first against them, but wound up being defeated by the Chileans 7–1.
 Bolivia also lost their following three matches: 0–5 against Argentina, 1–6 against Paraguay and 0–6 against Uruguay.

 In 1930, Bolivia was one of the teams invited to the inaugural edition of the World Cup, held in Uruguay.
-Drawn in Group 2 of the 1930 World Cup, Bolivia lost both its games 4–0, first to Yugoslavia at the Estadio Parque Central, and then to Brazil in the Estadio Centenario.
-The match versus the Yugoslavs would be the last match against non-South American opposition for Bolivia until 1972 – when they again met Yugoslavia.
+Drawn in Group 2 of the 1930 World Cup, Bolivia lost both its games 4–0, first against Yugoslavia at the Estadio Parque Central, then Brazil in the Estadio Centenario.
+The match against the Yugoslavs would be the last match against a non-South American opponent for Bolivia until 1972 – when they again met Yugoslavia.
 They returned for the 1950 World Cup, where Argentina's withdrawal from the qualifiers gave Bolivia an automatic berth.
 With three teams declining to play in Brazil, Bolivia was put in a group of two along with Uruguay.
 The Bolivians' only game was an 8–0 defeat to Uruguay at the Estádio Independência in Belo Horizonte.